 We also have places with worldwide partners in Canada, China, Mexico, Malaysia, Japan and Australia.
 More information can be found on the Study Abroad website: http://www2.warwick.ac.uk/study/studyabroad/

 As a Warwick student, you will pay a reduced fee to the University of Warwick while studying abroad.
 The precise figure is liable to change and so it is best to check with the Student Mobility Office.
 You receive the student loan to which you are normally entitled.
 If you receive any grants or bursaries for studying your degree at Warwick, these will continue while you are studying abroad.
-In previous years, students have been eligible for an Erasmus+ travel grant.
-However, the University is unsure whether this will continue for 2021-22.
+Erasmus grants will stop in May 2022 and the University will provide more guidance on future grants, where applicable, shortly.

 As this is an exchange scheme you do not pay fees to the host university.
 You will have to pay for your travel to and from the university; your accommodation while living in the country and living expenses.
 All students are strongly advised to take travel and health insurance for the duration of their stay abroad as the University's travel policy covers students for emergencies only.

-To be considered for an Erasmus placement through the Department of Economics, you should:
+To be considered for a study abroad placement through the Department of Economics, you should:

 - Be in the first term of your Second Year in either BSc Economics, BSc Economics and Industrial Organisation, BSc/BA Economics, Politics and International Studies, BSc/BA Philosophy, Politics and Economics or BSc Mathematics and Economics.
 Students studying BSc/BA Economics, Politics and International Studies, BSc/BA Philosophy, Politics and Economics and BSc Mathematics and Economics are also eligible to apply for Erasmus through the other departments contributing to their degree; different departments have different rules for applications.